isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pictures-of-bed-bug-bites.markdown

 [improvement from bed bug bites](https://pestpolicy.com/best-bed-bug-steamer/) within one to two weeks.
 This is a process that happens naturally.
 However, if you want to rid of the symptoms sooner, you might consider doing the things listed below.
-- Use anti-itch cream so that you stop feeling the itchiness.
-Also, you can[apply calamine lotion to the bed bug](https://pestpolicy.com/does-diatomaceous-earth-kill-bed-bugs/)bites.
+- Use anti-itch cream so that you stop feeling the itchiness.Â Also, you can[apply calamine lotion to the bed bug](https://pestpolicy.com/does-diatomaceous-earth-kill-bed-bugs/)bites.
 Find out the best cream that will not affect your skin due to[side effects](https://pestpolicy.com/diatomaceous-earth/).
 - Use an oral[antihistamine](https://www.webmd.com/allergies/antihistamines-for-allergies)so that you reduce the burning and itching.
 - Over-the-counter pain relievers can be used to remove the burning sensation[caused by the bed bug](https://pestpolicy.com/are-bed-bug-eggs-hard-or-soft/)bites.
 However, before using such medications, you need to confirm that they wont cause severe side effects.
 Though possible,